-We all want to be happy, there is no doubt about it.
-We all want for our relationships to work and become better and stronger.
+We all want to be happy; there is no doubt about it.
+We all want our relationships to work and become better and stronger.
 Do you know what you want in a relationship?
 How often do you think about that?

 Long story short I stumbled across one page that became yellow over time.
-It contains 8 rules for a happy relationship I came up with years ago.
-I don’t really remember how nor what influenced me back then.
+It contains eight rules for a happy relationship I came up with years ago.
+I don’t remember how nor what influenced me back then.
 And something told me to share it here with you.

 8 Simple Rules for a Happy Relationship